j-fu/VTKView.jl/README.md

-# JuliaVTKFig.jl: Julia adapter for vtkfig
+# VTKView.jl: VTK based visualization

 [vtkfig](https://github.com/j-fu/vtkfig) is a  C++ graphics library with an API that attempts to be as easy  to use as that  of python/matplotlib while being different.

 It is multithreaded and uses vtk for fast rendering.

-JuliaVTKFig.jl provides a Julia adapter based on ccall and the C API of vtkfig.
+VTKView.jl provides a Julia adapter based on ccall and the C API of vtkfig.

 ## Disclaimer